coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 the base save bonuses of the base creature.

 **Abilities:** All lycanthropes gain +2 to Wisdom.
-In addition, when in animal form, a lycanthrope's physical ability scores improve according to its kind, as set out in the table below.
-These adjustments are equal to the animal's normal ability scores --10 or --11.
+In addition, when in animal form, a lycanthrope’s physical ability scores improve according to its kind, as set out in the table below.
+These adjustments are equal to the animal’s normal ability scores –10 or –11.
 A lycanthrope in hybrid form modifies its physical ability scores by the same amount.

 In addition, a lycanthrope may also gain an additional ability score